semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ### Install the private Semgrep GitHub app

 The private app must be installed by a **GitHub organization administrator**.
-If you are not a GitHub admin, an installation link is provided for you to share with your GitHub admin.
+If you are not an admin, an installation link is provided for you to share with your GitHub admin.

 1. Click **<i class="fa-solid fa-gear"></i> Settings > Source Code Managers**.
 1. Click **Register App**.